slyubomirsky/sumo-ilp/README.md

 You can generate tournaments for the second division (Juryo) by setting `N` to 28.

-I made the encoding general enough to handle the divisions below Juryo, where wrestlers fight 7 times per tournament and so don't fight every day, but I was unable to get the solver to generate solutions using the real sizes of the lower divisions within 5 minutes so I never actually tried these (for the third division, Makushita, `N` is 120, `D` is 15, `M` is 7, `UB` is 30, and `LB` is 20).
+I made the encoding general enough to handle the divisions below Juryo, where wrestlers fight 7 times per tournament and so don't fight every day, but the real sizes of the lower divisions seem to be very hard on the solver so I did not explore these extensively.
-I do know the encoding works for `M != D` because I generated schedules using `N` at 42, `D` at 15, `M` at 7, and `LB` at 10.
+For example, I generated [this schedule](schedules/makushita_example.md) for division 3, Makushita, with the following query: `python sumo_query.py --N 120 --LB 20 --UB 30 --M 7 --time 3600 generate`, taking 1414 seconds, compared to under a minute for a top-division schedule.
+(I did not include wrestler names and ranks because I was too lazy to manually compose a list or scrape one; my apologies.)

 For cosmetic purposes, I included files encoding wrestler names and ranks for Makuuchi and Juryo [here](names_files) per the November 2020 ranks.